 Each added roof layer changes how the weight spreads across rafters and decking.
 A single layer of shingles might seem light, but when combined with underlayment, flashing, and additional coatings, the load multiplies.
 Over time, this can cause deflection or sagging if the framing was never designed to bear the added mass.
 For roof repair near me searches in Madison, professionals carefully calculate total system weight before layering to avoid hidden overloading risks.

 What surprises many property owners is that older roofs often conceal multiple generations of material beneath the surface.
-While layering saves money in the short term, it shifts the structure’s weight-bearing limits over time.
-The more layers in place, the greater the strain on trusses, fasteners, and joints, turning what seems like a repair shortcut into a structural liability.
+Layering saves money in the short term, but also changes the weight restrictions of the structure over time.
+The more layers there are, the more stress there is on trusses, fasteners, and joints.
+This makes what seems like a quick fix a structural problem.

 Evaluation of Decking Strength Before New Material Installation